Basic entanglement distillation with realistic noise: Circuit noise

 \subsection{Local Depolarizing noise}

 In the studies presented in this we section we vary the input Bell pair's fidelity using local depolarizing channels similar to Sec.~\ref{sec:dist_depol_1}.
 In Fig.~\ref{fig:circsDist} we show circuits for distilling Bell pairs under the noise model just described.
 Here, we add a qubit depolarizing channel in two places.
 These two places are before the first barrier~(dotted vertical line) and between the second and third barriers in each of the sub-figures of Fig.~\ref{fig:circsDist}.
+Between each of these barriers, depolarizing noise is added to only one half of a Bell pair since noise on both halves of a Bell pair can be transferred to just one using the standard transpose trick \footnote{The transposition trick tranfers any single qubit operator $A$ acting on one half of a Bell pair $\ket{\phi}$ to the other half using using the identity $\Ibb \ot A \ket{\phi} = A^T \ot \Ibb \ket{\phi}$ }.
 This allows us to independently control the asymmetry among the Bell pairs and fidelity of the Bell pairs prior to distillation.